-If you already have fixtures installed, 18W Hyperikon LED T8 bulbs on Amazon are a great option to go with that can not only make it easier to see your vehicle but also save you some money.
-These LED bulbs are much more efficient than fluorescent bulbs, and can last 10 to 15 years.
+If you already have fixtures installed, 28W TRLIFE LED T8 bulbs on Amazon are a great option to go with that can not only make it easier to see your vehicle but also save you some money.
+These LED bulbs are much more efficient than fluorescent bulbs and can last 10 to 15 years.

-If you work in a body shop or are looking to remove scratches, you may want to consider color matching lights, which can bring out imperfections in any paint color.
-These are ideal for professionals but are obviously the most expensive.
+If you work in a body shop or are looking to remove scratches, you may want to consider color-matching lights, which can bring out imperfections in any paint color.
+These are ideal for professionals and the most expensive.

 Check out this video below for an overview of what these can do for your detailing game.

-While overhead lights are definitely a start for most hobbyists, if color matching lights are a little overkill for your skillset or budget, you may want to consider starting with a couple of LED work lights on a tripod to help focus in on various panels of your car.
-You usually can find cordless tripod style lights to avoid tripping over cords.
+If color-matching lights are a little overkill for your skillset or budget, a couple of LED work lights on a tripod are better than nothing.
+You can even use cordless tripod-style lights to avoid tripping over cords.

-That being said, a basic set of work lights, like this PowerSmith 40W LED Work Light on Amazon is a good affordable choice (under $100) for most people getting started with paint correction or anything else detailing related.
+A basic set of work lights like this PowerSmith 46W 4,800 lumen LED Work Light on Amazon is a good affordable choice (under $100) for beginners.

-The difference in these two types is that the premium Coast headlamps have adjustable LED color options for your exact car color, so you don’t have to worry about lights washing out defects, or not being bright enough.
+The difference between these two types is that the premium Coast headlamps have adjustable LED color options, so you don’t have to worry about lights washing out defects, or not being bright enough.
 These also allow you to focus the beam of light, which is nice.

 These are a great choice for working on scratches and other areas hands-free instead of merely inspecting with a penlight.